 3. Craft Your New Brand

 Now comes the fun part.
 Yes, crafting the brand gets all the glory, but your new brand should be crafted based on the research you did earlier.
-Everything that you do in crafting your brand should stem from the space in the marketplace that you want to own.
-Before you even consider a color pallette or messaging, you should think about how these elements support that unique positioning that you w0rked so hard to find.
+Everything you do in crafting your brand should stem from the space in the marketplace you want to own.
+Before you even consider a color palette or messaging, you should think about how these elements support that unique positioning that you worked so hard to find.
 Now, on to the fun stuff:

-- Replacements for any printed or digital assets that your team will be using in the future.
+• Replacements for any printed or digital assets your team will use in the future.
 This includes everything from stationary to your website.

 Nice-To-Haves For Your New Brand

-You’re going to want to make sure that your new brand is omni-present throughout your customer’s experience.
+You will want to ensure that your new brand is omnipresent throughout your customer’s experience.
 Everything from your receptionist’s desk to your CEO’s office should scream your brand.

 4. Launch and Maintain Your New Brand

 Finally, we launch our new brand - hopefully with a launch party!
 This part should be fun for everyone involved and allow your team to celebrate your company’s new identity.
 In order for the brand launch to go off without a hook, you’re going to want to ensure that you’re involving all the right people internally with the brand launch.
-The last thing you want to do is to create a new brand that the head of sales hates and subsequently sabotages.
-Make sure that you’re effectively communicating with all relevant stakeholders internally before you launch the new brand.
+The last thing you want to do is create a new brand that the head of sales hates and sabotages.
+Ensure you’re effectively communicating with all relevant stakeholders internally before you launch the new brand.

 You will then spend the rest of your life as the brand police.
-It’s not your fault, but it’s going to feel like everyone in your organization is going to want to compromise your brand guidelines and do their own thing.
+It’s not your fault, but it’s going to feel like everyone in your organization will want to compromise your brand guidelines and do their own thing.
 DO.
 NOT.
 LET.
 THEM.
 Stay strong, and if anyone gives you flack, know you’ve got me - a complete stranger - in your corner!

 If you follow these four steps, you should be well on your way to an effective rebrand!
 Whether you’re starting a brand from scratch or merely refreshing a classic design, this is your recipe for success.